scottyeager/info_foundation/src/grid/minting_v2.md

 # Minting V2.0 (May 2020 - Aug 2020)

-From May until end of December 2020 TFTA will be minted using the new tokenomics.
+From May until end of August 2020 TFTA will be minted using the new tokenomics.

 ## Maximum amount of TFT